 Enrollment in a classified, degree-seeking program or a post-baccalaureate teaching certificate program is required.
 All other certificate programs are not eligible for funding.
 Applicants must also be attending an accredited educational institution in the United States that is recognized by KS.

-For the 2021-2022 school year, new applicants pursuing an associate’s degree must attend a Hawai‘i school to be considered eligible.
-Community colleges in the continental United States are not eligible for funding.
+For the 2023-2024 school year, new applicants pursuing an associate’s degree may attend a Hawai‘i or continental U.S. community college.
 Renewal applicants attending a continental United States community college will be eligible until graduation or maximum years of funding is reached, whichever comes first.

 KS college scholarships are available to students enrolled at educational institutions accredited by the following regional accrediting organizations: